strapi/sdk-js/README.md

 ### Authentication

-The SDK supports multiple authentication strategies for accessing authenticated content in your Strapi backend.
+The client library supports multiple authentication strategies for accessing authenticated content in your Strapi backend.

 #### API-Token authentication